-It’s important also that you are very clear and accurate about what exactly you disapprove.
+It’s also important that you’re very clear and accurate about what exactly you disapprove.
 Ideally, you will want to mention the impact of this behavior and how it makes you feel.
 However, don’t just make this about you.
 Make it instead about the other person — about your concern for them.

 It’s, of course, all well and good to disapprove and then to leave things as they are.
 Ideally, though, you will want to provide a solution that can help the other person work through their behavior in an optimal way.

 The key to convincing the other person of your position and argument comes through your level of assertiveness.
 If you’re assertive enough (without being aggressive), the other person will more likely take your suggestions to heart.
-If you, however, tackle this aggressively, then it’s likely nothing will get resolved.
+If you, however, tackle this aggressively, then the likelihood is that nothing will get resolved.

-On the other hand, if you approach this scenario in a timid way, then you just won’t earn the person’s respect, and subsequently, no satisfactory resolution will come about.
+On the other hand, if you timidly approach this scenario, then you just won’t earn the person’s respect, and subsequently, no satisfactory resolution will come about.
 The key then is to find the middle-ground.
 That is where being assertive has the most value.

 Developing assertiveness is part of social growth and development.
 It’s a social skill you can use to win friends and influence more people.
 And it could very well be one of the most important skills you will ever learn.
 It could just help you get what you want a lot faster.

-But learning to be assertive of course takes work.
-It’s not something that we can immediately master over night.
-It’s rather something that will take time and practice.
+But learning to be assertive, of course, takes work.
+It’s not something that we can immediately master overnight.
+It’s instead something that will take time and practice.
 In fact, you will likely make plenty of mistakes along the way.
 You may even cross-the-line several times and come across as being either a little too aggressive or too timid in various situations.
-Simply learn from these experiences and work on adapting your approach for the next time around.
+Simply learn from these experiences and work on adapting your approach when facing similar future scenarios.